What is Assistive Technology?

 How can I find out more about Assistive Technology?

-The Alzheimer Society of Ireland has a booklet on Assistive Technology.
+- The Alzheimer Society of Ireland has a booklet below on Assistive Technology.

-Finally, you might like to look at the AT Dementia website, which is a UK based website that gives detailed information on different assistive technologies that are available.
+- The AT Dementia website is a UK based website that gives detailed information on different assistive technologies that are available.